webbingbrasil/filament-jetstream-theme/README.md

 ## Components

-You can use two extra components to design you custom pages: `<x-filament-jetstream::grid-section>` and `<x-filament-jetstream::card>`
+You can use a extra component to design you custom pages: `<x-filament-jetstream::grid-section>`

 Usage example